Jarvis73/FPTransPaddle/NOTE_PYTORCH_TO_PADDLE.md

-# Note: Converting PyTorch Code to PaddlePaddle Platform
+# Note: Transferring PyTorch Code to PaddlePaddle Platform

 Here is a note for converting PyTorch to PaddlePaddle: